davidmorgan/build/codelab/03/README.md

     if (!found) return;
 ```

-And, this is finally correct: `do_not_count_me.count` disappears, because the annotation is not the one from `package:codelab_annotations`.
+Make this change, and it is finally correct: `do_not_count_me.count` disappears, because although the annotation is called `count`, it is not the one from `package:codelab_annotations`.

+The final state of this part is available in the `03_complete` directory next to `03`.
+Return to [the main page](../README.md) for part 04.